All About Crocus: How To Plant, Grow And Care For Crocus

 Large flowering crocuses are among the most popular and visually striking of the crocus family.
 Known for their robust size and vibrant colours, these crocuses are typically the feature of the late winter to early spring gardens.
 Their flowers, which can be up to 4 inches in diameter, come in a stunning array of colours, including deep purples, bright yellows, pure whites, and even striped varieties.

 These hardy to zone 4 bulbs are planted in the fall and are among the first to bloom in very early spring.
 The large, cup-shaped flowers open wide on sunny days, creating a brilliant display that can cover entire garden beds or lawns.
-Ideal for edging, containers and naturalizing in lawns, large flowering crocuses bring bold and cheerful colour to the early spring landscape, making them a favourite for gardeners looking to make a big impact with minimal effort.
+Ideal for edging, containers and naturalizing in lawns, large flowering crocus bulbs bring bold and cheerful colour to the early spring landscape, making them a favourite for gardeners looking to make a big impact with minimal effort.

 Caring for Crocuses